willroberts/rpg/docs/Code.md

 - Create an instance of rpg.GameScene
 - Call engo.Run on the game scene

+## Type Hierarchy

+- GameScene
+  - World
+	  - Systems
+	    - CameraSystem
+			  - CameraEntity: Calls movePlayer()
+				  - SpaceComponent.Position.{X,Y}: Modified by Player
+  - FontSet
+	- SpriteSet
+	- Grid
+	- HUD
+	- ActivityLog
+	- Player
+	  - ExperienceTable
+	  - CameraComponent
+	- Enemies

+### Issues

+The hierarchy is generally pretty clean, but there are some improvements to be
+made:

+1. The camera moves the player by calling its move function, and the player moves the camera by setting its position.
+This is circular, and should be changed so that the input keys move the player without the camera being involved, and the camera's position is determined on demand based on the player's coordinates.

 ## Game Scene

 The `GameScene` type is the entry point for our game.
 It satisfies